-Illinois EPA Bureau of Land Permit Section 217/524-3300 Illinois EPA Bureau of Water Permit Section 217/782-0610 Illinois EPA Office of Small Business 888/EPA-1996 Illinois Small Business Environmental Assistance Program 800/252-3998
+Illinois EPA Bureau of Land Permit Section 217.524.3300 Illinois EPA Bureau of Water Permit Section 217.782.0610 Illinois Small Business Environmental Assistance Program 800.252.3998

 Does My Business Need a Construction Permit?

 Generally, you can determine whether your business needs an air pollution control construction permit by going through the steps described below.
 For a new business or a new "source," you can determine whether your business needs a construction permit by going through Steps 1 and 2 below.
 For an existing source, you will also need to look at Step 3 below to determine whether your existing source has been modified so as to require a construction permit.